Markets Are Already Volatile. A Long Shutdown Could Make It Worse.

 An October 2013 shutdown lasted for more than two weeks, and still the economy grew in the fourth quarter of that year at the strongest pace in two years.
 The story was similar in 1995, which saw two shutdowns of less than a week each.

-Many forecasters already expect the U.S. economy to slow in 2019, though to a still solid pace, partly due to the waning stimulus from the tax cut and spending increase.
+Many forecasters already expect the U.S. economy's growth to slow in 2019, though to a still solid pace, partly due to the waning stimulus from the tax cut and spending increase.

 They worry, however, that the risks to the outlook rise if the shutdown continues into 2019 and becomes harder to resolve, with the Democrats taking control of the House of Representatives Jan.
 3 and Republicans retaining control of the Senate.